thanhhuy0611/canvas_game_starter/README.md

 * [x] Auto update highest score when game is over.
 * [x] User can see highest score of previous play although they reloaded page.

-## Time Spent and Lessons Learned

-Time spent: **X** hours spent in total.

-Describe any challenges encountered while building the app.

 ## License